 James Martin's recipe makes the most of watercress’s subtle flavour - delicious!
+It's a really fab spring flavour everyone will love

 - 1 onion, sliced